star-inc/abigail/README.md

 ## Responses

-The response body is always a array (JSON per default) containing a status code and the actual data.
-If a exception has been thrown, it contains the status 500, the exception class name as error and the message as message.
+The response body is always an array (JSON per default) containing a status code and the actual data.
+If an exception has been thrown, it contains the status 500, the exception class name as error, and the message as message.

 Some examples: